MicahCM/MicahCM/README.md

 👋🏻 Hi, I'm Micah Clark Moody
-📚 I'm interested in law, policing, and public data
+📚 My work is focused on in law, policing, and public data
-🔬 Currently I'm working on a study of Cook County (Chicago) bond court
 📬 You can reach me at micahclarkmoody@gmail.com with any questions!